officelearn/azure-docs.sv-se/articles/azure-sql/database/scripts/sql-data-sync-sync-data-between-azure-onprem.md

               "",
               "")

-# get information from sync agent and confirm your SQL Server was configured (note the database ID to use for the sqlServerDatabaseID in the next step)
+# get information from sync agent and confirm your SQL Server instance was configured (note the database ID to use for the sqlServerDatabaseID in the next step)
 $syncAgentInfo = Get-AzSqlSyncAgentLinkedDatabase -ResourceGroupName $resourceGroupName -ServerName $serverName -SyncAgentName $syncAgentName

 # add a new sync member